 What Is Religion

-Religion: Meaning, Principles, Objectives and Modern Understanding
+Religion Universal Principle: Meaning, Objectives and Modern Understanding

-Religion: Meaning, Principles, Objectives and Modern Understanding
+Religion Universal Principle: Meaning, Objectives and Modern Understanding

 1. Various Meanings of Religion